chelsea1620/google-belay/README.txt

 2) Start the GoogleAppEngineLauncher application

-3) Drag each of these five directories to the GoogleAppEngineLauncher window: belay (the directory named belay inside the top level belay directory) station hello stickies buzzer
+3) Drag each of these six directories to the GoogleAppEngineLauncher window: belay (the directory named belay inside the top level belay directory) station hello stickies buzzer emote

-4) Assign these five apps the ports as follows: belay    9000 station  9001 hello    9002
+4) Assign these six apps the ports as follows: belay    9000 station  9001 hello    9002